Staircase Cascaded Fusion of Lightweight Local Pattern Recognition and Long-Range Dependencies for Structural Crack Segmentation: Methodology

 \subsection{Staircase Cascaded Fusion Module}

-The design of our SCFM structure is shown in Fig. \ref{fig:Network_Arch}.
-To enhance useful semantic features in the MFE and LDE branches and ensure effective semantic information is not buried, we improved the Pixel Attention Guided Fusion (PAF) module, inspired by PIDNet \cite{xu2023pidnet} and the need for model lightweighting.
-The structure of PAF is shown in Fig. \ref{fig:PAF and SeFu}(a).
+The design of our SCFM structure is shown in Figure \ref{fig:Network_Arch}.
+As a segmentation head, to enhance useful semantic features in the MFE and LDE branches and ensure effective semantic information is not buried, this paper proposed the lightweight Pixel Attention Guided Fusion (PAF) module.
+The structure of PAF is shown in Figure \ref{fig:PAF}.
 We denote the pixels in the feature maps of the two branches as $\vec{v_c}$ and $\vec{v_d}$, respectively.
+The output can be expressed as:

-Thus, the output can be expressed as:
+where $f_c$ and $f_d$ denote pointwise convolution and batch normalization operations, respectively.
+Thus, the output of PAF can be represented as:

-where $f_c$ and $f_d$ denote pointwise convolution and batch normalization operations, respectively. $\sigma$ indicates the probability that the two pixels belong to the same category.
+where $\sigma$ indicates the probability that the two pixels belong to the same category.
 If $\sigma$ is high, the model will trust $\vec{v_c}$ more, indicating that its semantic features are more accurate, and vice versa.
-Thus, the output of PAF can be represented as::

-To improve inference speed and reduce computational resource usage, all convolution operations in this module utilize LRDS blocks.
-As seen in Fig. \ref{fig:FLOPS_Params_Ana}, using original convolution operations in the SCFM results in FLOPs and Params reaching 73.36G and 9.71M, respectively.
+To reduce computational resource usage, all convolution operations in this module utilize LRDS blocks.
+As seen in Figure \ref{fig:FLOPS_Params_Ana}, using original convolution operations in the SCFM results in FLOPs and Params reaching 73.36G and 9.71M, respectively.
 Thus, lightweighting these operations is crucial.
 Replacing all convolution operations with LRDS blocks reduces FLOPs and Params by 92.87\% and 97.22\%, respectively, demonstrating the effectiveness of LRDS in network lightweighting.

 SCFM is divided into four stages, each with two fusion branches: the concat branch and the PAF branch.
 The concat operation retains complete information and diverse feature representations through direct concatenation, while the PAF module selectively fuses features through a pixel-guided attention mechanism, avoiding issues like buried feature information, information conflict, and redundancy.
-By perceiving the feature maps from the two branches, both local patterns of crack pixels and long-range dependencies can be comprehensively addressed.

-To fully utilize the outputs of MFE and LDE and improve segmentation performance, SCFM incorporates the outputs from earlier stages and the associated MFE feature maps starting from the second stage.
-These are fused through the PAF module and processed by the Selective Feature Fusion (SeFu) module \cite{cheng2023selective}, which combines all PAF outputs before further operations.
-This approach effectively combines local semantic and long-range information, improving segmentation.
-The SeFu module structure is shown in Fig. \ref{fig:PAF and SeFu}(b).
+The processes of SCFM can be given by the following equation: